Saturday, May 20, 2017

 Join Hunt Hill Audubon Sanctuary as we celebrate spring, Hunt Hill, nature and our community in this day-long celebration.
 Visitors will enjoy hayrides, music, food, artisan booths, community booths, educational programs a kids area and so much more!
 Check back often for more information as it becomes available.

 Program Fee: $7/adult, $5/kids 5-12, free for kids 4 and under

 Hunt Hill Members: Free!

-To highlight the talent of the members of our community and help our fling visitors find the perfect mother’s day gift (!)
-Hunt Hill will welcome around 20 artisans to display and sell their handmade artwork.
+To highlight the talent of the members of our community Hunt Hill will welcome around 20 artisans to display and sell their handmade artwork.

 All artisans involved in Prairie Fling will be approved by our volunteer committee and sell only original hand crafted art and crafts – no resale items will be sold.
-If you are an artist interested in setting up a booth, contact Jan at firstname.lastname@example.org or 715 635 6543 or download the Prairie Fling Artist Letter *** Prairie Fling Application form *** WI Seller Tax Information
+If you are an artist interested in setting up a booth, contact Hunt Hill at email@example.com or 715 635 6543 or download the ***Prairie Fling Artist Letter *** Prairie Fling Artist Application form ***2017 Sellers Permit Form

-Returning again this year will be the popular “Scoup Donuts”.
+Returning again this year will be the popular “Scoop Donuts”.
 Come early and get ‘em while they last.
 These popular treats were sold out before noon last year.
-Guests to Prairie Fling will also enjoy treats from the Stockwell Maple Treats trailer, featuring goodies made from maple syrup, including ice cream and floats that hit the spot any time of the day.

 All food sales will benefit Hunt Hill as part of our fundraiser.
 So come hungry and enjoy!